Skip to Content

 If you don’t buy real trees, you can often take the scraps at hardware stores like Home Depot.
 Or you can cut some branches off of a pine tree outside!

 Twigs add an unexpected and fun element to floral arrangements.
-The addition of twigs to the garland gives it a custom and high-end look.
+The addition of twigs to the garland makes a huge difference and creates a custom and high-end look.

 I had leftover twigs/branches in my closet that I broke apart and used throughout the garland.
 Look for twigs that fit your color palette.